Skip to main content

 Jeu Zero Bet

 This type is also known as a zero game.
 It is very similar to the Voisins du Zero Bet, but it covers a smaller section of the wheel from 12 to 15, including the zero itself.
-In other words this section contains the following 7 numbers: 0, 3, 12, 15, 26, 32, and 35.
-It allows players to bet on the closest numbers to zero by utilizing split bets on 0/3, 12/15, 32/35 and one chip only on the number 26.
+In other words, this section contains the following seven numbers: 0, 3, 12, 15, 26, 32, and 35.
+It allows players to bet on the closest numbers to zero by utilizing split bets on 0/3, 12/15, 32/35 and a single chip on the number 26.

-Call bets are not offered by every casino, but these definitely contribute to the excitement, which the game provides to its fans.
-That is the reason why the French tables with call bets are one of the most dynamic in casinos.
+Call bets are not offered by every casino, but they definitely contribute to the excitement the game provides to its fans.
+That is the reason why the French tables with call bets are some of the most dynamic in casinos.

 FAQ: